 What if I am no longer covered by private health insurance?

-If your private coverage stops, give your eligibility caseworker proof of termination.
+If your private coverage ends, provide your eligibility caseworker with proof of termination.
 Proof may be:

 - A letter from your health plan showing the date the coverage ended.